riganti/dotvvm-docs/Controls/tailwind/ProgressBar/control.md

-Displays a horizontal progress bar with configurable value, color, and optional percentage label.
+Displays a progress indicator whose `Value`, `Type`, and `ShowLabel` properties can all be configured statically or through bindings.